• Skip to primary navigation

 Jump to Recipe

 This rhubarb compote recipe is a fun way to enjoy the spring rhubarb season!
-A delicious addition to a wide variety of breakfast items and desserts.
+Sweet strawberries, crisp apples, tart rhubarb, and cinnamon all compliment each other well to create a unique and delicious springtime fruit compote.
+This recipe is a delicious addition to a wide variety of breakfast items and desserts!

 Saucepan filled with rhubarb compote.
 There is also a wooden spoon in the pan, and ingredients laid out around the fruit compote.

 I sometimes feel like the odd one out in my family.
-My mom, my husband, all of my aunts and uncles, and even my own kiddo all LOVE rhubarb.
+My mom, my husband, all of my aunts and uncles, and even my own kiddo all LOVE rhubarb (with my grandma’s rhubarb cake being a popular spring bake in our family).
 For whatever reason, it’s just not my favorite.
 But when so many of the ones you love all really like the same ingredient, and that ingredient is in season, sometimes you take one for the team and make something special just for them.
-Sweet strawberries, crisp apples, tart rhubarb, and cinnamon all compliment each other well to create a unique and delicious springtime fruit compote.

-This strawberry rhubarb and apple compote recipe was a kitchen experiment I did with my mom, and has become one of my family’s new favorite recipes for rhubarb!
+This strawberry rhubarb and apple compote recipe was a kitchen experiment I did with my mom, and has become one of my family’s new favorite ways to use rhubarb.
 Fruit compote is easy to prepare and great served over a variety of foods like yogurt, ice cream, waffles, pancakes, cheesecake, and more!

 Jump to: